larivierec/home-cluster/README.md

 1. Simply follow instructions on installing the nvidia driver to the node. *Must be done before flux is installed*

-As of k3s+1.23, k3s searches for the nvidia drivers everytime the services on the cluster are started.
+As of k3s+1.23, k3s searches for the nvidia drivers every time the services on the cluster are started.

 - /usr/local/nvidia -> this location is used by the gpu-operator (which I don't use)
 - /usr/bin/nvidia-container-runtime -> this is the location used usually when using package manager installation